 There aren't many evergreen architectural plants native to Western Europe, and this aspect entails alternative design uses for available species, as well as seeking new flora prospects.
 When requiring long-term, robust planting solutions, we often incorporate genera such as Agapanthus, Agave, Arbutus, Astelia, Beschorneria, Butia, Chamaerops, Cordyline, Dasylirion, Dicksonia, Equisetum, Eriobotrya, Eucalyptus, Fatsia, Nandina, Olea, Phormium, Phyllostachys, Pinus, Pseudopanax, Quercus suber, Trachycarpus, Trochodendron and Yucca.

-Deciduous architectural specimens are available in abundance throughout Western Europe, with native species aplenty, yet one of our great favourites, Lagerstroemia, the Crape Myrtle, is from Northern Australia!
-Deciduous trees enhance seasonal change; their outline and bark brought to the fore in wintertime, when highly structural, natural beauty is revealed and easier to prune while crowns are accessible – conveying the essence of landscape gardens among sheer urbanised backdrops.
-We love to integrate Acer griseum and palmatum, Aralia, Betula, Catalpa, Cornus, Ficus carica, Ginkgo, Gunnera, Magnolia, Paulownia and intriguing cultivars of native Euonymus and Salix.
+Deciduous architectural specimens are available in abundance throughout Western Europe, with native garden species aplenty, yet one of our great favourites, Lagerstroemia, the Crape Myrtle, is from Northern Australia!
+Deciduous trees enhance seasonal change; their outline and bark brought to the fore in wintertime, when structural, natural beauty is revealed and easier to prune while crowns are more accessible – conveying the very essence of landscape gardens among sheer urbanised backdrops.
+We love to integrate Acer griseum as well as Acer palmatum, Aralia, Betula, Catalpa, Ficus carica, Ginkgo biloba, Gunnera, Magnolia, Paulownia and intriguing cultivars of native Corylus, Cornus, Euonymus, Salix, Sorbus and Viburnum.

 Most architectural outdoor designs require minimal maintenance, where many Mediterranean gardens sustain a diverse spectrum of unfussy, evergreen vegetation.
 Yet, upkeep in warm climates is at times greater due to plants' rapid growth rate, when crowns become inaccessible while at full height.
 Around most of the UK, architectural plants are slow-growing, where it's easier to thin Palm tree canopies and transform their outline from rounded to pyramidal, producing a silhouette highly conducive to immersive outdoor lighting.
 Removing the fibres of a Trachycarpus palm reveals beautiful bark patterns, updating an ordinary trunk into an exotic, living woody motif.